Molecular technology (Genetic Engineering) advantages, Techniques and uses

-Restriction endonucleases are bacterial enzymes that recognize specific nucleotides sequences on the viral DNA and break the DNA into useless fragments, It was found that the restriction enzymes are spread in microorganisms, where about more than 250 kinds of these enzymes are isolated from different strains of bacteria.
+Restriction endonucleases are bacterial enzymes that recognize specific nucleotide sequences on the viral DNA and break the DNA into useless fragments, It was found that the restriction enzymes are spread in microorganisms, where more than 250 kinds of these enzymes are isolated from different strains of bacteria.

-Why don’t these enzymes destroy the bacterium’s own DNA?
+Why don’t these enzymes destroy the bacterium’s DNA?

 Because each species of bacteria forms modification enzymes, in addition to the restriction endonuclease enzymes, These modification enzymes recognize those particular sequences and add a methyl group (CH3) to the nucleotides on the sites of bacterial DNA which are similar to the recognition sites on the virus’s DNA, which makes the bacterial DNA more resistant to the action of these restriction enzymes.

 Each restriction enzyme recognizes a specific sequence of four to seven nucleotides in DNA strands which is known as a “recognition site”.

 The enzyme cuts the DNA molecule at or near this recognition site, where the sequence of the nitrogenous bases on the two strands of DNA at the recognition site is the same when the sequence is read on each strand in the (5‾ → 3‾) direction, Each restriction enzyme will cleave the DNA molecule regardless of its source (viral or bacterial or plant or animal sources), as long as this DNA contains one copy or more of its specific recognition site.

 The recognition site is a specific sequence of four to seven nucleotides on DNA strands that can be recognized by the restriction enzymes, then the enzyme cuts the molecule of DNA at or near this site and the sequence of nitrogenous bases on one strand is the same on the other strand (5‾ → 3‾).